-Marmalade Limited, subsidiary companies Marmalade Network Limited, Young Marmalade Limited and Provisional Marmalade Limited (which will henceforth be referred to as “We”, and the expressions “us” and “our” should be read accordingly) are totally committed to respecting and protecting your privacy.
+Marmalade Network Limited is a subsidiary of Marmalade Limited (which will henceforth be referred to as “We”, and the expressions “us” and “our” should be read accordingly) and is totally committed to respecting and protecting your privacy.

 We take great care to ensure that your information is kept safe and secure and we understand the importance of not only maintaining your privacy, but keeping your personal information secure so that you are protected, and we are committed to complying with the requirements of the General Data Protection Regulation 2018, as well as any other data protection laws or regulations that might come into effect in the United Kingdom from time to time.